Master757/Master757/README.md

 ## Personal

-My Faith keeps me grounded, he is the shepeard of my soul.
+- My Faith keeps me grounded, he is the shepeard of my soul.
-Long bike rides reset the mind⭐.
+- Long bike rides reset the mind⭐.
-Anime != Cartoons
+- Anime != Cartoons.
-Actions speaks louder than words, but that doesnt mean words are to be ignored...
+- Actions speaks louder than words, but that doesnt mean words are to be ignored...
-Cats are one of the most cutest creatures everrrr 😼.
+- Cats are one of the most cutest creatures everrrr 😼.

 ---